divcraft/divcraft/README.md

 - https://github.com/divcraft/calculator

 A standard-mode calculator based on Windows10 system calculator.
 The whole project has been created without using third-party libraries.
-Simply structure of code allows you to focus more on its logic.
+Simple structure of code allows you to focus more on its logic.
 Enjoy.

 ### Business card pages